-The bottom edge of the rake trim must be secured with the slide trim to allow for expansion/contraction.
-Install the slide trim continuous along the bottom edge of the rake trim as shown.
+The bottom edge of the rake trim MUST be engaged within the slide trim to allow for roof expansion/contraction.

+Install the slide trim continuous along the bottom edge of the rake trim, as shown.

-In all cases, the bottom edge of the rake trim must be installed straight and parallel to the roof line.
-Use a chalk line to guide the alignment of the rake trim's bottom edge.
+In ALL cases, the bottom edge of the rake trim MUST be installed straight and parallel to the roof line.
+Use a chalk or string line to guide the alignment of the rake trim's bottom edge.